Mealman1551/ArchivedDataCodec/README.md

 ## GitLab

-I have 2 ADC Repos on Gitlab, one is a continously updated mirror, and the other is a testing repo
+I have 2 ADC Repos on Gitlab, one is a continously updated mirror of the Main branch (Stable only), and the other is a testing repo

-Mirror/Main GitLab repo of ADC: [ADC on GitLab](https://gitlab.com/Mealman1551/ADC)
+Mirror/Main(Stable) GitLab repo of ADC: [ADC on GitLab](https://gitlab.com/Mealman1551/ADC)

 ---
 For testing see: [ADC Testing on GitLab](https://gitlab.com/Mealman1551/adc-testing)